snip/flightLGo/contrib/installFlightLGoasService.md

 flightLGo's output is written to
 ```
-sudo cat /var/log/flightLGo/flightLGo.log
+/var/log/flightLGo/flightLGo.log
 ```
 when started as a systemd service.
-Please refere to https://github.com/snip/flightLGo/blob/master/README.md#check-activity for more details on activity checking.
+Please refere to [Check Activity chapter](../README.md#check-activity) for more details.

 ## Uninstall